AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/0-Process.md

 ## 4- Update of antares study
 The resolution stage provides the investment values for each candidate that minimizes the global cost of both the **master problem** and the **satellite problems**.
-However, it does not allow access to the details provided by an Antares_Simulator simulation.
+However, it does not allow access to the details provided by an Antares-Simulator simulation.
-In order to access these details, a "standard" Antares_Simulator simulation is prepared by updating the original study with the values obtained for the resolution stage.
+In order to access these details, a "standard" Antares-Simulator simulation is prepared by updating the original study with the values obtained for the resolution stage.
 Each investment is associated to a link and its investment value is added to the link direct and indirect transfer capacity.